-The Rebuild SoCal Partnership is an organization that represents 2,750 construction firms and more than 90,000 union workers in all 12 Southern California counties.
-Based in Artesia, California – Rebuild SoCal Partnership is dedicated to working with elected officials and educating the public in Southern California on the continued need for infrastructure funding and to enhance the regions’ workforce development while creating career construction jobs.
+The Rebuild SoCal Partnership (RSCP) consists of 2,750 contractors throughout Southern California that represent more than 90,000 union workers in all 12 Southern California counties.
+Based in Anaheim, California – Rebuild SoCal Partnership is dedicated to working with elected officials and educating the public in Southern California on the continued need for infrastructure funding and to enhance the regions’ workforce development while creating career construction jobs.

 We’ve become frustrated with inactivity.
 Maybe you have, too?
 There is a lot of infrastructure work out there that needs to be done and yet politics have gotten in the way.